So, you want to own a home and need to borrow money to buy it?

 There are many factors that contribute to getting a home mortgage.
 For starters, you have to determine how much house you can afford given your current income and expenses.
 You then have to prove your income is reliable and that you have enough money saved in your checking account to cover the down payment and closing costs.

 You’ll also need a solid credit score to get approved for the loan.
 In fact, your credit score is the biggest factor when determining whether you’ll be approved or rejected for financing.

 If you’re in the market for a house and are wondering if your credit is good enough to qualify for a mortgage, here’s what you need to know.

 There are quite a few perks that come with having a high credit score.
-One of those include qualifying for low interest rates.
+One of those includes qualifying for low interest rates on your mortgage loan.

 If you have a low credit score, lenders typically scrutinize your application more closely since they will have to rely on other aspects of your profile to qualify you for the loan.
 And, if you’re lucky enough to qualify for a mortgage with a low credit score, you’ll likely receive a higher interest rate to make up for the level of risk you potentially pose to the lender.

 In short, if you have a great credit score, you can save big bucks over the life of your loan.

 You now know that lenders are more apt to grant loans to borrowers with excellent credit.

 Credit scores range from 300 to 850.
 Generally, these are the categories you can fall into as a borrower, depending on your credit score: